 So in a nutshell, situational marketing is a marketing strategy that you can use for your mobile apps.

 With this strategy, you are more likely to attract customers because you know your target demographic.
 You are also able to give them the information that they need to stay loyal to your brand.
 Finally, you are also able to provide them with other relevant content that can be helpful in their day-to-day lives.
-Thus, an effective situational marketing for your apps is indeed a smart move.
+Thus, effective situational marketing for your apps is indeed a smart move.
 Hopefully our guide on situational marketing has helped you navigate this highly effective technique.